replicatedhq/replicated-docs/docs/enterprise/gitops-multi-app-workflow.md

 # Pushing Updates to a GitOps Workflow in Multi-app Mode

 The Replicated admin console default workflow is configured to receive updates, show the changes, and deploy them to the cluster.
 You can enable a GitOps workflow instead.
-When using a GitOps workflow, changes from the admin console (config changes, upstream updates, license updates) are pushed to a private Git repository, where an existing CI/CD process can execute to deliver the manifests to the cluster.
+When using a GitOps workflow, changes from the admin console (config changes, upstream updates, license updates) are pushed to a private Git repository, where an existing CI/CD process can execute the delivery of manifests to the cluster.

 To enable a GitOps deployment workflow: